aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

 ![CloudWatchMetrics01.png](docs/images/BookstoreRVizPlan01.png)

-## Debugging cloudwatch_logger (dev-only)
-In `robot_ws/src` you will find the `cloudwatch-common` github repository pulled in.
-You can make local changes to all the ROS packages within this directory.
-Once you have finished your debugging changes, follow the same instrcutions to re-build the `robot_ws` workspace. (i.e. `colcon build` followed by source `install/setup.bash`).
-Now when you run the sample application again, you will see your local changes to `cloudwatch-common` reflected.

 ### Monitoring with CloudWatch Logs
 Robot logs from ROS nodes are streamed into CloudWatch Logs to Log Group `robomaker_cloudwatch_monitoring_example`.
 See `cloudwatch_robot/config/cloudwatch_logs_config.yaml`.